 There’s no ‘wrong way’ to pick a stock - after all, if a friend’s tip quadrupled my investment I certainly wouldn’t complain.
 There’s no right way either – diligent research before buying a stock makes it that much more painful to see it plummet.
 The merit of your choice should not be judged by the results but rather by the process that goes into it.
 Here’s mine:

 1. Begin with “Why?”

 Asking ‘why’ is pretty powerful.
 Am I pressured to invest because I’m watching others make money?
 Do I have a ‘good feeling’ about this one?
 Beginning with why will help you identify your strategy and become a level-headed investor – not a reactive one.

 2. Just do your homework

 Researching stocks can be quite exciting (I PROMISE!) if you know what to look for and where to look.
-For information about a company, it’s financial-standing, and business strategy look it up on the Securities and Exchange Commission’s EDGAR database.
+For information about a company, its financial standing, and business strategy looks it up on the Securities and Exchange Commission’s EDGAR database.